yuqiii-wang/KnowledgeNotes/languages/cpp/practice_tips.md

 `new` allocates memory and calls constructor for object initialization.
 But `malloc()` allocates memory and does not call constructor.

 Return type of `new` is exact data type while `malloc()` returns `void*`.

+* exceptions

+`try`/`catch` cannot catch all exceptions, some typical are

+1) divided by zero

+2) segmentation fault/access out of range